Chamber Music Seminar

 The SLSQ Chamber Music Seminar will be held on the Stanford University campus.
 The Seminar attracts participants from ages 18 to 82, ranging from intermediate to advanced in skill.
 Though most participants are string players, we also include pianists and wind players with an interest in chamber music.
 Participants from our previous seminars have overwhelmingly rated their experience outstanding and hoped to return again to enjoy the experience of working with the St. Lawrence String Quartet and our adjunct faculty.

-The 2023 Seminar will run from Saturday, June 24 to Sunday, July 2.
-(Participants are expected to arrive Friday June 23.)
-Seminar programming will begin Saturday, June 24.
-Click-through to our Outreach Page to see the SLSQ's Chamber Music Seminar events for 2023.
+The 2024 Seminar will run from Saturday, June 22 to Sunday, June 30.
+(Participants are expected to arrive Friday June 21.)
+Seminar programming will begin Saturday, June 22.

 Comments from Participants of the Chamber Music Seminar